blackhan-software/avalanche-cli/README.md

 The X-Chain, AVAX's native platform for creating and trading assets, is an instance of the AVAX Virtual Machine (AVM).
 This API allows clients to create and trade assets on the X-Chain and other instances of the AVM.

 ```
-avm build-genesis                                 Given a JSON representation of this Virtual Machine's genesis state, ..
+avm build-genesis                                 Given a JSON representation of this Virtual Machine's genes..
 avm create-address                                Create a new address controlled by the given user.
 avm create-fixed-cap-asset                        Create a new fixed-cap, fungible asset.
-A quantity of it is created a..
+A quantity of it is..
-avm create-mint-tx                                Create an unsigned transaction to mint more of a variable-cap asset (..
 avm create-variable-cap-asset                     Create a new variable-cap, fungible asset.
-No units of the asset exis..
+No units of the ..
 avm export-avax                                   Send AVAX from the X-Chain to an account on the P-Chain.
-After callin..
+Af..
 avm export-key                                    Get the private key that controls a given address.
-The returned priva..
+The retu..
-avm get-all-balances                              Get the balances of all assets controlled by a given address.
+avm get-all-balances                              Get the balances of all assets controlled by a given addres..
 avm get-asset-description                         Get information about an asset.
 avm get-balance                                   Get the balance of an asset controlled by a given address.
 avm get-tx                                        Returns the specified transaction.
 avm get-tx-status                                 Get the status of a transaction sent to the network.
 avm get-utxos                                     Get the UTXOs that reference a given address.
+If 'source-ch..
-avm import-avax                                   Finalize a transfer of AVAX from the P-Chain to the X-Chain.
-Before t..
+avm import-avax                                   Finalize a transfer of AVAX from the P-Chain to the X-Chain..
-avm import-key                                    Give a user control over an address by providing the private key that..
+avm import-key                                    Give a user control over an address by providing the privat..
 avm issue-tx                                      Send a signed transaction to the network.
 avm list-addresses                                List addresses controlled by the given user.
+avm mint                                          Mint units of a variable-cap asset (an asset created with '..
 avm send                                          Send a quantity of an asset to an address.
-avm sign-mint-tx                                  Sign an unsigned or partially signed transaction.
+avm send-nft                                      Send a non-fungible token.
 ```

 ## [EVM API](https://docs.ava.network/v1.0/en/api/evm)